 - house size

 The automated tool will find similar homes that recently sold and average/adjust the sales price to give you an estimate on your home’s value.
 Hopefully the area you’re looking at has a decent number of recently sold homes to give you a more accurate valuation.

-However, there are some issues with automated home valuations.
-There are things like views, specific upgrades, layout and aesthetic qualities that can increase the demand for a home are hard to account for.
+There are some issues with automated home valuations.
+Views, specific upgrades, layout and aesthetic qualities that can increase the demand for a home are hard to account for.

 This is why it’s best to get a Realtor’s opinion on what your home is worth.